lcase28/pscfFieldGen/README.md

 Three fields are required:

- * 'parameter_file' : This keyword would be followed by a single file name referencing the parameter file.
+ * `parameter_file` : This keyword would be followed by a single file name referencing the parameter file.
 The 'file name' in this case can be any path that would allow the file to be found from the current directory.
- * 'N_particles' : This keyword is followed by an integer giving the number of particles whose positions will be specified in this input file.
+ * `N_particles` : This keyword is followed by an integer giving the number of particles whose positions will be specified in this input file.
- * 'particle_positions' : This keyword would be followed by a list of fractional coordinates for each particle.
-For a 2-Dimensional system, this means 2(<N_particles>) coordinates are expected.
-For a 3-Dimensional system, 3(<N_particles>) coordinates are expected.
+ * `particle_positions` : This keyword would be followed by a list of fractional coordinates for each particle.
+For a 2-Dimensional system, this means 2(`N_particles`) coordinates are expected.
+For a 3-Dimensional system, 3(`N_particles`) coordinates are expected.
-Both <parameter_file> and <N_particles> must be specified before <particle_positions>.
+Both `parameter_file` and `N_particles` must be specified before `particle_positions`.

 Three additional fields are recommended, but not required.
 If omitted, default values will be assumed, and a warning message will be printed informing the user that a default will be used.
 Each of these fields can be specified anywhere in the file, but a convention for each is given in its description.

- * <output_file> : This keyword is followed by a single file name to which the generated field should be written.
-As with <parameter_file>, this can be any path recognizable from the current directory.
-When specified, it is recommended that you place this field immediately following the
-<parameter_file> specification.
-If not specified, the program defaults to a file <rho_kgrid>.
+ * `output_file` : This keyword is followed by a single file name to which the generated field should be written.
+As with `parameter_file`, this can be any path recognizable from the current directory.
+When specified, it is recommended that you place this field immediately following the `parameter_file` specification.
+If not specified, the program defaults to a file 'rho_kgrid'.
- * <coord_input_style> : This keyword is followed by one of two flags, _motif_ or _basis_.
+ * `coord_input_style` : This keyword is followed by one of two flags, _motif_ or _basis_.
 If _motif_ is specified, the given particle positions will be used along with space group symmetry to generate a full list of particles in the unit cell.
 If _basis_ is used, the given particle positions are assumed to be the full set of particles in the unit cell.
-When specified, it is advised to specify it immediately before <N_particles>.
+When specified, it is advised to specify it immediately before `N_particles`.
 If omitted, the default is _motif_.
- * <core_monomer> : This keyword specifies, by monomer id, which monomer should be taken to form the core of the particles in the assembly.
+ * `core_monomer` : This keyword specifies, by monomer id, which monomer should be taken to form the core of the particles in the assembly.
 Monomers are indexed starting at 0 and counting up.
 (This numbering differs from the Fortran numbering, which starts at 1).
 The default value is 0.
 If specified, it is typically included after the file names, and before structure information.

-Finally, the keyword <finish> is followed by no data and identifies the end of the model file.
+Finally, the keyword `finish` is followed by no data and identifies the end of the model file.
-Use of the <finish> keyword is entirely optional, and is included as an aesthetic option for users who prefer to have explicit file termination markers.
+Use of the `finish` keyword is entirely optional, and is included as an aesthetic option for users who prefer to have explicit file termination markers.

 Presence of any unrecognized keywords will raise an error and terminate the program.